RxSwiftCommunity/RxDataSources/README.md

 ### Animations
 To implement animations with RxDataSources, the same steps are required as with non-animated data, execept:
 - SectionOfCustomData needs to conform to `AnimatableSectionModelType`
-- dataSource needs to be an instance of `RxTableViewSectionedAnimatedDataSource` or `RxTableViewSectionedAniamtedDataSource`
+- dataSource needs to be an instance of `RxTableViewSectionedAnimatedDataSource` or `RxTableViewSectionedAnimatedDataSource`